Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 Sterling Silver Coffee Service with hothouse fruits & bonbon chocolate candies.

-An array of tantalizing desserts was the 9th course, which was splendidly served using the Huntington collection of Gorham silver & fine porcelain French plateware.
+An array of tantalizing desserts was the 9th course, which was splendidly served using the Huntingtons collection of Gorham silver, and Sheffield and George III silver pieces.
+She had many choices of fine porcelain French plate ware like Sevres, Haviland and Limoges.
 The numerous desserts tempted the Huntington’s guests by the abundance of sweets.
 The Huntingtons often served “Gateaux” in French means French cake.
-French tea cakes sometimes called “petit fours” are square of small pieces of cake with royal icing or tarts), Glace (fancy shaped ice creams), & Bonbons.
-Bonbons are fancy French chocolate truffles or peppermint truffles (many were purchased on No. 2 confectionery receipts from Huylers).
+French tea cakes are sometimes called “petit fours”, little squares of cake with royal icing or chocolate ganache, tarts, Glace (fancy shaped ice creams), & Bonbons.
+Bonbons are fancy French chocolate truffles or peppermint truffles (many were purchased for the Huntingtons No. 2 57th St. NYC address from confectionery receipts from Huylers candy shop).
 Hot Coffee was served with Hothouse Grapes & Strawberries that ended this multi-course dinner.
-A glass of cognac or after-dinner liqueurs could have been an accompaniment, most likely served in the Louis XV Drawing Room (Angels) or the larger “Reception Room” while listening to music, or poetry.
+A glass of cognac or after-dinner liqueurs could have been an accompaniment, most-likely served in the Louis XV Drawing Room (Angels) or the larger “Reception Room” while listening to music, or poetry.

 French cakes “Gateaux”, Napoleons, Opera Cake, & Petit Fours were served.